 I remember, in my early days of faith, being consumed with the question of whether I was a “real” Christian.
 Sure, I had prayed the Sinner’s Prayer and all, but what if my “walk” didn’t match my talk?
 What if I was lukewarm?
 What if my actions caused more people to “backslide” than convert?

 This fear was wrapped up in a false belief that there is only one way to be a “true” Christian.
-It may seem simple, but two millennia after Jesus walked the earth, Christians still can’t universally agree.
+It may seem simple, but two millennia after Jesus walked the earth, Christians still can’t universally agree on what “true Christianity” looks like.

 In these divisive times, when some of the nation’s most outspoken Christians are also the most incorrigible racists, sexists, and advocates for policies that harm the poor, it seems like there should be more to the “What is a Christian?” question than affirming a set of creeds.